What? When? Where? Who? How? What’s Next?

 2.)
 Come up with a format – keep it simple – and that makes it easier to become a habit.
 You know those pesky New Year’s Resolutions?
 Turn this into one that you commit to keeping up with!

 4.)
-Give some thought to your “dealbreakers” and maybe even add them to your application tracking system of columns and checkboxes.
+Give some thought to your “dealbreakers” and maybe even add them to your applicant tracking system of columns and checkboxes.
 Remember that not everything can be a top priority or a dealbreaker, but choose what’s most important to you and note which employers fit the bill.

 “When I worked seasonally, my only real deal breaker was the six-day workweek.
 I was totally good with giving it my all for five days, doing any job, didn’t care much about the living conditions or the food – at the time – but no matter what, I wanted two days off a week to explore and adventure.”That’s an excerpt from: Seasonal Work Priorities: How To Identify Your Dealbreakers.
 Read the full article for additional insight!